 DH 502 Evidence Based Research in Oral Health

 DH 507 Dental Program Planning, Development, & Implementation in Public Health

 Spring Year 2

 DH 508 Internship in Dental Hygiene Education.

 Total 30 Credit Hours

-Admissions Requirements – Priority Deadline January 1, 2020
+Admissions Requirements – Priority Deadline January 1st of each year

 The institution is compliant with requirements outlined for inter-state authorization (SARA).
 Students who desire admission to the MSDH program will submit evidence of the following criteria: